Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/menus.rst

 -----------

-The pie menu is spawned by a key press, such as :kbd:`CTRL+Tab` for the 3D View Editor mode Pie menu.
+The pie menu is spawned by a key press, such as :kbd:`Ctrl-Tab` for the 3D View Editor mode Pie menu.

 .. tip::